garciamoramc/course-fullstackopen/part0/sequenceDiagram0-5.md

     Server->>Browser: Return data.json
-    Browser->>Browser: After fetching data, browser triggers event handler to display notes User->>Browser: User writes new note and clicks on Save Browser->>Server: Code issues HTTP POST request to new_note_spa Browser->>Server: Content-Type header informs server data is represented in JSON format Server->>Server: Creates a new note object, adding to array notes
+    Browser->>Browser: After fetching data, browser triggers event handler to display notes User->>Browser: User writes new note and clicks on Save Browser->>Browser: Event handler calls e.preventDefault() to prevent default form submission Browser->>Browser: The event handler creates a new note and then re-renders the list on the page Browser->>Server: Code issues HTTP POST request to new_note_spa Browser->>Server: Content-Type header informs server data is represented in JSON format Server->>Server: Creates a new note object, adding to array notes